YuxuanHu9/YuxuanHu9.github.io/_pages/about.md

 Hello!
 I am **Yuxuan Hu** (胡雨璇), a Ph.D. student in Electronic and Information Engineering at the Key Laboratory of Electromagnetic Wave Information Science, **Fudan University**, advised by Prof. Feng Xu.
 I am currently a Visiting Ph.D.
 Student at the School of Mechanical and Aerospace Engineering, **Nanyang Technological University (NTU)**, Singapore, working with Prof. Jianfei Yang.

 My research focuses on **millimeter-wave (mmWave) radar sensing for robots** — including contactless human vital-sign monitoring, human activity and gesture recognition, and embodied (robot-mounted) perception for human–robot interaction.
-My work follows a clear line: *signal modeling → cross-domain recognition → spatial adaptation → embodied closed-loop sensing*.

 # 🔥 News
-- *2026*: &nbsp;📄 "WaveMan: mmWave-Based Room-Scale Human Interaction Perception for Humanoid Robots" submitted (under review).
 - *2025.10*: &nbsp;✈️ Started as a Visiting Ph.D.
 Student at NTU, Singapore.
-- *2025*: &nbsp;🎉 Our paper on simulated-radar HAR with domain adaptation is published in IEEE TIM.
 - *2024*: &nbsp;🏆 Best Student Paper Award at ICMMT 2024.

 # 📝 Publications